| | |

 Our “Before” Tile

 When we first moved into our house we knew that the kitchen needed some updating (you can see what our kitchen cabinets looked like before painting).
-Over time, we painted and repainted the oak cabinets white and added a glass backsplash and new counters.
+Over time, we painted and repainted the oak cabinets white and added a glass kitchen tile backsplash and new counters.

 green painted kitchen cabinets with white upper cabinets and glass mosaic tile before painting